 Each NRSP must have a well-developed business plan that describes how the project will be managed and funded for a five-year period.
 This plan includes a management structure to adequately integrate the efforts of multiple participants.
 The plan should include provisions for linking multiple sources of funding and leveraging those sources with the limited off-the-top research funds.
 The plan should demonstrate that alternative funding sources have been explored.
 This plan should include efforts to bring in new agencies, organizations, industry, foundations, etc. to help address the issues and provide funding for the project.
 All project proposals must provide evidence of contributions from experiment stations across the nation beyond what is available through off-the-top funds.

-The business plan for project renewals must include a funding plan including development of alternative funding for reducing off-the-top funding to a minimal level.
+The business plan for project renewals must include a plan for securing alternative funding and reducing off-the-top funding.
 Renewals will be judged as to the degree, to which the project has been on task, had an impact, on time and within budget for the previous funding period.
 The renewal application should include a critical assessment of the original plan and address any shortcomings to ensure that the project will function more smoothly or effectively in the future.
 The proposal must indicate what additional resources have been generated or leveraged and indicate how those and any additional resources will be continued or sought.

+Budget and Budget Narrative (See Appendix H for the NRSP budget templates.))

+Project budgets must identify funds required to perform the project.
+Further two budgets must be submitted; one that identifies the annual and total amount of Multistate Research Funds required for the project.
+A second budget sheet that identifies all other sources of funding (e.g., industry, federal agencies, grants and contracts, and SAESs) must be submitted.

+A budget narrative must accompany the budgets.
+The budget narrative should provide greater detail of proposed expenditures in the categories listed in the budget template (salaries, benefits, travel, supplies, equipment, etc.) The budget narrative should also describe the specifics on contributions to the project from funding sources other than MRF.
+Once approved, an NRSP is provided with a five-year budget by the ESS, which is subject to any changes in Hatch funding provided by Congress.

-On approval by the NRSP RC and endorsement by the Experiment Station Section, a 5 year budget approval will be provided.
+On approval by the NRSP RC and endorsement by the Experiment Station Section, a 5- year budget approval will be provided.
 This approval is contingent of satisfactory meeting requirements set forth in the midterm review section below.

 In the event that federal funds are reduced, NRSP budgets will be reduced by a similar percentage.